tokenly/fluentd-logger/README.md

 # Fluentd Logger

-Logs to a fluentd log shipper.
+Sends application log messages and events to a fluentd log shipper.

 # Installation